8bitkick/BBCMicroBot/docs/user guide.md

 ## How to run your code

 When you include [#bbcmicrobot](https://mastodon.me.uk/@bbcmicrobot) in a toot the bot will run your toot as code on a BBC Micro emulator.
-Your code must fit within a single toot, limited it to 500 characters by its home instance.
+Your code must fit within a single toot, limited to 500 characters by its home instance.

 ### Default

-Normally the bot runs your code for 30 seconds, and then takes 3 second video clip that it posts to Twitter.
-If that last 3 seconds is a static image the bot will reply with a PNG image instead.
+Normally the bot runs your code for 30 seconds, and then takes 3 second video clip that it posts to Mastodon.
+If that final 3 seconds is a static image, the bot will reply with a PNG image instead.

 ### Emoji commands

 You can add an emoji to the end of your toot to send a command to the bot.
 These are not included in the program sent to the BBC Micro emulator, and should not be in your code in Owlet.
 Because the [emulator is very fast](https://github.com/scarybeasts/beebjit) a 3 hour emulation only takes a few seconds.
-Although the emulation is fast the video capture at the end is real-time - the 🎬 is the same as leaving a real BBC Micro running for 3 hours and then afterwards taking a look at the screen for 3 seconds.
+Although the emulation is fast, the video capture at the end is real-time - the 🎬 is the same as leaving a real BBC Micro running for 3 hours and then afterwards taking a look at the screen for 3 seconds.

 Bot execution modes